 Fall is a busy season.
 Canadian Autumn Vignette 1 – Pumpkins have arrived from the farmer’s fields and they are ready to be picked up by eager families.

 For today’s Throwback Thursday, I am remembering when I painted this little vignette.
-We were getting ready for our Rhine-Danube River Cruise in 2016, and I had painted several little scenes like this one before leaving for Europe.
+We were getting ready for our Rhine-Danube River Cruise in 2016.
+I had painted several little watercolour and ink scenes like this one before leaving for Europe.

-For those of us who live in colder climes, there is plenty of work to get finished but it isn’t all drudgery and boredom.
-Here are some of my activities this year.
+For those of us who live in colder climes, there is plenty of work to do.

-– try Mom’s recipe of tomato and apple pie (done)
+– try Mom’s recipe of tomato and apple pie to get rid of most of this season’s tomatoes (done)

 – collect fallen leaves to paint (done)